Go to Next Chapter -- Return to Contents/Index

 “Oh, I used to play the piano,” Drew explained, typing a message in the hunt-peck-style in the message portion of the screen.

-The message read playfully SAM HAS FAT PAWS!
+In capital letters, the message read playfully SAM HAS FAT PAWS!
 HA!
 HA!
 HA!

 “I like his fat little paws,” Wanda purred loudly now.

-“All right, Drew,” Sam announced solemnly, “you’re going to be our inputter.
+“All right, Drew,” Sam announced solemnly, “you’re going to be our inputter.”

 “That sounds sexy,” cooed Neva.